-The Imaging DOAS (IDOAS) is an instrument that allows the spectroscopic measurement of two-dimensional trace gas distributions.
-Typical IDOAS instruments such as the one used during our measurements, take approximately 20 minutes to acquire a two-dimensional image of the trace gas distribution.
-During this time it produces an image that has a horizontal field-of-view comparable to our SO2 camera (22.4°).
+The Imaging DOAS (I-DOAS) is an instrument that allows the spectroscopic measurement of two-dimensional trace gas distributions (Lohberger et al., 2004; Bobrowski et al., 2006; Louban et al., 2009).
+Typical I-DOAS instruments, such as the one used during this study, take approximately 20 min to acquire a two-dimensional image of the trace gas distribution.
+During this time it produces an image that has a horizontal FOV comparable to our SO2 camera (the camera has a FOV of 22.4°).

-The DOAS technique has important advantages: besides the ability to resolve different species in a single measurement it offers the possibility to treat radiative transfer issues (like multiple scattering inside the volcanic plume or the light dilution effect) through the availability of spectral information (Kern et al., 2010a).
-Nevertheless all

-DOAS measurement geometries require compromising on either spatial or time resolution.
+The DOAS technique has important advantages: besides the ability to resolve different species in a single measurement, it offers the possibility to treat radiative transfer issues (e.g. multiple scattering inside the volcanic plume or the light dilution effect, i.e. radiation scattered into the light path between the volcanic plume and instrument without penetrating the volcanic plume) through the availability of spectral information (Kern et al., 2010a).
+Nevertheless, all DOAS measurement geometries require compromising on either spatial or time resolution.

-In contrast to standard DOAS measurements, the SO_2 camera can measure two-dimensional SO_2 CD distributions with a high spatial resolution and a high frequency of the order of 1 Hz with, however, extremely reduced spectral information.
+In contrast to standard DOAS measurements, the SO2 camera can measure two-dimensional SO2 CD (column density) distributions with a high spatial resolution and a high frequency on the order of 1 Hz, but with extremely reduced spectral information.
 The measurement principle employs one or two interference filters and a UV-sensitive CCD.
-One filter (Filter A) measures the optical density of SO_2 , a second filter (Filter B) is used to correct for aerosol scattering and radiative transfer effects (Mori and Burton, 2006; Dalton et al., 2009; Kantzas et al., 2010; Kern et al., 2010a).

-Because aerosol scattering on particles with diameters of the order of the radiation wavelength actually does exhibit a slight wavelength dependency the second filter can not completely remove the influence of aerosol and plume condensation on the measurement results.
+One filter (Filter A) measures the optical density of SO2; a second filter (Filter B) is used to correct for aerosol scattering and radiative transfer effects (Mori and Burton, 2006; Dalton et al., 2009; Kantzas et al., 2010; Kern et al., 2010a).
+Because aerosol scattering on particles with diameters of the order of the radiation wavelength actually does exhibit a slight wavelength dependency, the second filter cannot completely remove the influence of aerosol and plume condensation on the measurement results.

-While SO_2 cameras are certainly limited by the fact that only one trace gas can be measured and that radiative transfer effects can potentially lead to an inaccurate calibration, the SO_2 camera can nevertheless be an important tool for measuring SO_2 fluxes under certain conditions; in particular for measuring the total SO_2 emitted during an event (Mori and Burton, 2009) or when the wind speed is spatially variable.
-The high time resolution of the SO_2 camera allows the observation of dynamic effects in the volcanic plume and therefore can be used to obtain SO_2 emission rates at time resolutions on the order of a second.
-In fact, it was recently shown that optical flow models can be applied to derive 2-dimensional plume velocity fields (see Kern et al., 2012a).
-Further advantages of high time resolution SO_2 emission flux data lie in the synergetic use of several geophysical methods which in combination will allow better interpretation of the volcanic activity signals (e.g., Dalton et al., 2010; Nadeau et al., 2011).
+While SO2 cameras are certainly limited by the fact that only one trace gas can be measured and that radiative transfer effects can potentially lead to an inaccurate calibration, the SO2 camera can nevertheless be an important tool for measuring SO2 emission rates under certain conditions, in particular for measuring the total SO2 emitted during an event (Mori and Burton, 2009) or when the wind speed is spatially variable.
+The high time resolution of the SO2 camera allows the observation of dynamic effects in the volcanic plume and therefore can be used to obtain SO2 emission rates at time resolutions on the order of a second.
+In fact, it was recently shown that optical flow models can be applied to derive 2-D plume velocity fields (see Kern et al., 2012a).
+Further advantages of high time resolution SO2 emission rate data lie in the synergetic use of several geophysical methods which in combination will allow better interpretation of the volcanic activity signals (e.g. Dalton et al., 2010; Nadeau et al., 2011).
 For a better integration of various data sets, it is important that they have a comparable time resolution.
-In particular, the SO_2 camera's time resolution of 1 Hz is ideal for the integration of seismic and gas emission data.
+In particular, the SO2 camera's time resolution of 1 s is ideal for the integration of seismic and gas emission data.